Updated March 31, 2026

 Non-compliance can result in fines, loss of contracts, and personal liability:

-- New Jersey requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect home care agencies that lease office or training space.
+- Most commercial leases in New Jersey require proof of general liability coverage, which can affect home care agencies that lease office or training space.

-- The New Jersey Department of Banking and Insurance is the regulatory body named in the data, so buyers should confirm policy forms and coverage details with that framework in mind.
+- The New Jersey Department of Banking and Insurance is the regulatory body, so buyers should confirm policy forms and coverage details with that framework in mind.

 - Quote requests should account for whether the agency needs professional liability, general liability, commercial auto, and workers' compensation based on staff count and service model.